ozgurulukir/cicada/docs/PR_INDEXING.md

 - Run `gh repo view` to verify GitHub CLI can access the repo

 **"PR index not found"**
-- Run `python cicada/pr_indexer.py --repo .` to create the index
+- Run `python cicada/pr_indexer.py .` to create the index
 - Check that `data/pr_index.json` exists

 **"GitHub CLI not found"**